Forms and Deadlines

 Primary Election Rules

-Voters do not have to be affiliated with a party to vote, but must choose one party's ballot on Primary Election day.
+Voters do not need to affiliate with a party in order to vote in a Primary Election, but must choose one party's ballot.

 Youth Vote in Primary?